Independent Jewish Press Service

 The Independent Jewish Press Service, (JPS) founded in 1935 was based in New York, (notably) active in the 1940s.

-It's reporting described as: "of tremendous historical importance."
+Its reporting was described as "of tremendous historical importance".
 Such as 161 American press releases from before and after US involvement in World War II, containing detailed day-to-day reporting on the ongoing Holocaust atrocities and were distributed in the U.S.

 A November 17th 1941 article entitled, Polish Jews Advertise Own Execution. describes a gruesome scene in the Fort VII concentration camp.
 Having been forced to wear large posters on their backs with the following notice in German, shall be hung tomorrow at eleven o'clock three Jews were hanged in by the Nazis in Poznan for having stolen a piece of bread...